AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Query results

-After a query has completed, the results are displayed in the *Results* tab, next to the *Console* tab.
+After a query has completed, the results are displayed in the *[!UICONTROL Results]* tab, next to the *[!UICONTROL Console]* tab.
 This view shows the tabular output of your query, displaying up to 100 rows.
 This view allows you to verify that your query produces the expected output.
 To generate a dataset with your query, remove limits on rows returned, and run the query with `CREATE TABLE tablename AS SELECT` to generate a dataset with the output.
 See the [generating datasets tutorial][query-service-create-datasets] for instructions on how to generate a dataset from query results in [!DNL Query Editor].

 ![Image](../images/queries/query-editor-overview/query-results.png)